 To act as a qualified custodian an institution is generally required to comply with regulatory obligations, such as meeting standards for financial stability, insurance coverage, and other protections.
 Although this varies based on the jurisdiction the custodian operates within.
 It should be noted that in traditional finance the custodian also monitors the fund manager's behavior to ensure they are operating appropriately (not misdirecting funds).

-Custody is different in crypto.
+Custody is different for digital assets.
 It involves the safekeeping of private keys and other access codes that are used to control the ownership and transfer of the assets.
-Depending on the service provider, crypto custody can range from basic storage and security measures to more advanced features, such as multi-signature access control, cold storage, and insurance coverage.
+Depending on the service provider, crypto custody services can range from basic storage and security measures to more advanced features, such as multi-signature access control, cold storage, and insurance coverage.

 So what are the different types of custodians in crypto?